sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

     - **JBoss EAP Password** - User account password for JBoss EAP Console.

     - **RHEL OS License Type** - Choose the type of RHEL OS License from the dropdown options for deploying your Virtual Machine.
+You will have either the option of PAYG by default or BYOS.

     - **RHSM Username** - Username for the Red Hat account.